carpentries/instructor-training/episodes/08-motivation.md

 ## Creating A Positive Learning Environment

-Creating a positive learning environment is a crucial first step to setting the stage for learner success.
+Creating a positive learning environment is an important first step to setting the stage for learner success.
 As instructors, it is crucial to establish the workshop setting as a safe space for learning.
 Establishing a safe space for learning is a combination of many factors: